 The branch is committed to selecting sites with no or least impact to these resources by utilizing previously developed land with existing infrastructure.
-This project will complete a thorough and responsible California Environmental Quality Act (CEQA) process.
+This project will complete a thorough and responsible CEQA process.

-Does the project encourage efficient development patterns by ensuring that infrastructure associated with development, other than infill, supports efficient use of land and is appropriately planned for growth?
+Does the project encourage efficient development patterns by ensuring that infrastructure associated with development, other than infill, support efficient use of land and is appropriately planned for growth?
 Explain.